mia-platform/documentation/docs/marketplace/overview_marketplace.md

 * **Stable**: implementation is stable (bugs free).
 Consequently, this stage represents the period before the component's official release and its documentation in the release note.

+* **Deprecated**: items may reach this state when support by maintainers is dropped.
+For more details consult the following section.

 ### Deprecated Items